 Your Registered Retirement Savings Plan (“RRSP”) is likely the cornerstone of your overall retirement strategy.
 Allowable contributions to your RRSP are tax deductible and the income earned in an RRSP is not taxed until it is withdrawn.
 This means that your savings will grow faster in an RRSP than they would if held outside an RRSP.
 Some ideas to optimize your RRSP savings include maximizing your annual contribution limit, contributing securities “in-kind,” deferring the maturity of your RRSP until age 71, and contributing to a Spousal RRSP if you and your spouse/common-law partner will have disproportionate retirement income levels.

-The 2022 Federal Budget proposed the introduction of the tax-free First Home Savings Account (“FHSA”), which is expected to be available sometime in 2023.
-This new registered account will provide first-time home buyers the ability to save up to $40,000 towards the purchase of a first home.
-Combining hallmark attributes of RRSPs and TFSAs, contributions made into the FHSA would be tax-deductible and income earned in an FHSA would not be subject to tax.
-Qualifying withdrawals (including investment income) from the FHSA to purchase a first home would be non-taxable.
-First-time homeowners (at least 18 years of age) eligible to open an FHSA, will be subject to an annual contribution limit of $8,000, with a lifetime limit of $40,000.
-For more information and some planning considerations regarding this new registered plan, please ask your BMO financial professional for a copy of our publication, First Home Savings Account.
+Introduced in 2023, the tax-free First Home Savings Account (“FHSA”) is a new registered savings account allowing first-time home buyers to save up to $40,000 towards the purchase of their first home.
+Combining hallmark attributes of RRSPs and TFSAs, contributions made into the FHSA are tax-deductible and income earned in an FHSA is not subject to tax.
+Qualifying withdrawals (including investment income) from the FHSA, to purchase a first home, will be non-taxable.
+First-time homeowners, who are at least 18 years of age or older, are eligible to open an FHSA, subject to an annual contribution limit of $8,000, with a lifetime limit of $40,000.
+However, unlike an RRSP, contributions to an FHSA must be made before the end of the calendar year to provide a current year deduction; eligible first-time home buyers should therefore consider opening an FHSA and making a contribution before the end of the year.

 Use an RESP to save for children’s education needs